Lawrence Ferlinghetti: Painting

 Alongside his bookselling and publishing, Ferlinghetti painted for 60 years and much of his work was displayed in galleries and museums throughout the United States.

 Ferlinghetti painted The beautiful Madonna of Sandusky Oh! hi!
 O!
 And friend during a 1996 visit to an art co-op in Sandusky, Ohio, which was subsequently vandalized and censored by a janitor the night after it was painted.
 Ferlinghetti responded to this act by painting a humorous retort on areas of the canvas where censorship had occurred.

-In 2009, Ferlinghetti became a member of the Honour Committee of the Italian artistic literary movement IMMAGINE&POESIA, founded under the patronage of Aeronwy Thomas.
 A retrospective of Ferlinghetti's artwork, 60 Years of Painting, was staged in Rome and Reggio Calabria in 2010.

 Jack Kerouac Alley

 In 1987, he was the initiator of the transformation of Jack Kerouac Alley, located at the side of his shop.
 He presented his idea to the San Francisco Board of Supervisors calling for repavement and renewal.

 Death

-Ferlinghetti died of interstitial lung disease on February 22, 2021, at his home in San Francisco at age 101.
+Ferlinghetti died of interstitial lung disease on February 22, 2021, at his home in San Francisco, a month before his 102nd birthday.
+He was buried in his family plot at Bolinas Cemetery in Bolinas, California.